warmist/scripts/docs/warn-stealers.rst

 This script will watch for new units entering the map and will make a zoomable announcement whenever a creature that can eat food, guzzle drinks, or steal items moves into a revealed location.
+It will also re-warn about all revealed offending creatures when enabled.

 Usage
 -----